• Skip to primary navigation

 2. Keep Medicine and Cleaners Out of Sight and Out of Reach: Cleaning products are often stored on bottom cabinets or on table or counter tops, which can cause serious poisoning if children ingest them.
 Unsubscribed medicine and pills can also cause children to be sick and can even be fatal.
 Click here for tips on storing cleaning products and here for medication storage safety.

 3. Secure Your Firearms: Safely storing your gun is not only your responsibility as a parent or caretaker but it is also the law in North Carolina.
 For information and options on how safely secure your firearm click here.
 For additional safety tips for gun safety in the home click here.
-You can also visit our Gunshot Wound & Violence Prevention page for more information.
+You can also visit our Gun Safety page for more information.

 4. Select Toys for Your Child's Age: Small pieces of toy and puzzles or button batteries can cause choking and internal burns.
 Make sure your child plays only with toys that are right for their age and developmental levels.
 For tips on how to do this click here.